fabridigua/hciContactsManager/README.md

         <td><b>Sending SMS</b></td><td>You can also send a sms to a contact! </td><td><img src="imgs/smss.png"/></td>
     </tr>
 </table>

+*User editing is not dirrectly supported by Cordova, so you can only change existing fields and no creating new fields.

 ### Notes ###
 1. You can connect the device simply scanning the QR Code appairing when you open the web site